-This report covers the drinking water quality for Village of Middleville for the 2022 calendar year.
-This information is a snapshot of the quality of the water that we provided to you in 2022.
+This report covers the drinking water quality for the Village of Middleville for the 2024 calendar year.
+This information is a snapshot of the quality of the water that we provided to you in 2024.
 Included are details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (U.S. EPA) and state standards.

-Your water comes from 4 groundwater wells, each over 78 ft deep.
+Your water comes from 4 groundwater wells, each over 78ft deep.
 Two of which are located near the water storage tower on the west side of town.
 A third well is located off Irving Rd. near the Village limits.
 Production well # 6 on Irving Road and production well # 3 on the west side are built to a depth of 78 feet and utilize unconfined sand and gravel aquifers.
 Production well # 4 on the west side is built to a depth of 352 feet and utilizes the Marshall Sandstone aquifer.
 Well # 5 is located to the west of Bryanwood Estates Development near the Thornapple River.
 This well is built to a depth of 197 feet.

-There are no significant sources of contamination in our water supply.
-We are making efforts to protect our sources by testing all of our drinking water sources and distribution system along with implementing our well head protection program.
+There are no significant sources of contamination included in our water supply.
+We are making efforts to protect our sources by testing all our drinking water sources and distribution system along with implementing our well head protection program.

-If you would like to know more about this report, please contact: Alec Belson, Village of Middleville, 100 E. Main St. Middleville MI 49333, 269-795-3385, belsona@villageofmiddleville.org, www.villageofmiddleville.org.
+If you would like to know more about this report, please contact: Alec Belson, Village of Middleville, 100 E. Main St., Middleville, MI 49333.
+He can also be reached at 269-795-3385, or belsona@villageofmiddleville.org.
+More information about this report can also be found at www.villageofmiddleville.org.